tonybaloney/tonybaloney.github.io/blog/sub-interpreter-web-workers.md

 ![](/img/posts/graph-sub-interpreters.png){: .img-responsive .center-block style="width:80%"}

 Another important point is that `multiprocessing` is often used in a model where the processes are long-running and handed lots of tasks instead of being spawned and destroyed for a single workload.
 One great example is Gunicorn, the popular Python web server.
 Gunicorn will spawn "workers" using `multiprocessing` and those workers will live for the lifetime of the main process.
 The time to start a process or a sub interpreter then becomes irrelevant (at 89 ms or 1 second) when the web worker can be running for weeks, months or years.
-The ideal way to use these parallel workers for small tasks (like handle a single web request) is to keep them running and use a main process to coorindate and distribute the workload:
+The ideal way to use these parallel workers for small tasks (like handle a single web request) is to keep them running and use a main process to coordinate and distribute the workload:

 ![](/img/posts/interpreter-spooling.png){: .img-responsive .center-block style="width:80%"}